Annual Off Campus Trips

-The Academy day begins in homeroom.
+The Academy day begins with Morning Assembly.
 A few students are reminded to tie shoes or tuck in shirts.
-Almost all come into the assembly chattering and laughing.
+Almost all come into Fletcher Chapel chattering and laughing.
 Quickly, through reminder and routine, students find their seats, sit up straight, and begin to become quiet.
-Mornings in homeroom begin with prayer, followed by a devotion, then announcements by the teachers and principal.
+Mornings begin with prayer, followed by a devotion, then announcements by the teachers and principal.
 A day has begun, almost always on a structured and positive note.

 The positive emphasis is carried into the classroom.
 A look into the rooms reveals teachers quizzing students, encouraging individuals to ask questions, and engaging in conversation.
 Small classroom sizes allow for personal interaction, which facilitates bonds between teachers and students.
 These bonds build trust that the teachers are not merely marking hours, but are truly interested in the person sitting at a desk.

 Positive interaction also includes reinforcement of the structured discipline of the Academy.
 Teachers remind students to attend to their clothing and appearance.
 Students are instructed to take responsibility for their homework, their behavior, and their attitude.
 The benefits of discipline slowly and surely take root.

 Coupled with discipline is reward and accountability.
-Reward comes through praise for a job well done, the good will built between students and teachers, opportunities for trips “off hill,” and the self-rewards that come through maturity.
-Disadvantages accrued through misbehavior can include detention, “8th period” after school with a teacher, room restriction, loss of privilege to go on trips, and other measures.
+Reward comes through praise for a job well done, the goodwill built between students and teachers, opportunities for trips “off hill,” and the self-rewards that come with growth.
+Disadvantages accrued through misbehavior can include detention, room restriction, loss of privilege to go on trips, and other measures.

 At the end of the school day students can seek out teachers for extra help with their academic responsibilities—or they are off on a trip to town to eat, or are hustling to an athletic practice, or are clumped together at the Campus Store.
 One could say the day is busy, but the better view is that the day is filled with instruction and activities to foster growth and maturity.